 Wien Museum locations

 The central museum on Karlsplatz square covers Vienna’s own heritage in terms of art, culture, and history.
 However, it may be a year or two until you can visit thanks to a major rebuilding and renovation programme.

-At the time of writing, they expect to start up in autumn of 2023.
+At the time of writing, they expect to start up again in autumn of 2023.
 Watch this space.
-However, they are using the construction site for small outdoor exhibitions:
+However, they do use the construction site for small outdoor exhibitions.
+The current one is: